 7. Puller must supply their own hitching device.
 Hitches must pull from a standard fifth wheel.
 Center of fifth wheel must be located in a position between the center of the front drive axle and the center point between the drive axles.
 There must be a minimum of 66” of unobstructed area from the center of the fifth wheel forward to the first obstruction (cab, sleeper toolbox, headache rack etc.).
 Hitch cannot be longer than 7 feet measured from center of rear axle to hook point.
 Hitch must have an adjustment range from 20” down to 16” with suspension in the ‘pull ready’ position.
-Hook point must have a 3.5” hole.
+Hooking point must have a minimum 3.0 inch x 3.75 inch opening for sled hook (3.75 inch being front to back of hitch point).
 Hitch height will be measured with suspension inflated and chains or limiting devices tight.

 8. Extra ballast weight is permitted.
 Weights or brackets cannot interfere with hooking the sled to the hitch.
 Weights or brackets cannot extend more than 51” rearward past the center of the rear drive axle.
 Weights on front of truck cannot extend more than 24” forward of the stock forward most point.